 You’d better decide, because I’m about to tell you just that.
-You can make a seriously juicy and delicious turkey with amazingly crispy skin in about an hour and a half.
+You can make a seriously juicy and delicious turkey with crispy skin in about an hour and a half.
 For real.
 My secret?
 Spatchcocking the turkey.

-To start, let me say this… I’ve brined many a bird and can certainly speak to the benefits.
+Sounds weird right?
+Well… just hang on.
+Let me start by saying that I’ve brined many a bird and can certainly speak to the benefits.
 I’ve even brined and spatchcocked a turkey.
 But honestly, I didn’t see a big difference based on the time and effort that goes into it.
 Ever since I started cooking my turkey this way, I’ve never looked back.

 Yeah, it might not win any awards from a presentation standpoint, but the greatly reduced time and effort more than make up for it.
 Carve it before it hits the table and no one will ever know the difference.